-Ritual: The priest addresses those present in a speech She reminds everyone that no matter who dies today, it is great tragedy that man should shed the blood of man and that a moment of silence be spared for those about to die.
-This takes at least a few minutes.
+When choosing to bless the conflict, the priest must address those present in a speech.
+She reminds everyone that no matter who dies today, it is a great tragedy that man should shed the blood of man and that a moment of silence be spared for those about to die.
+This should take at least a few minutes.

 Construct a banner that will rally allies.

 All men are of God.
 The holiest of which shall bear his name and marker.
 And those who glimpse the memory of God shall know a dignified heart that fears nothing and bears the trials of his works silently.

 Ritual: The priest must construct a banner.
 This requires a haft made from ash with the seals of the seven archangels carved into it – Mithriel’s seal being highest and largest.
 The banner itself is at least a yard long and bears the Leonem placed above any other heraldry, separated by three crowns.
 The field has words from this gospel copied onto it.
 Finally, metal end caps that are in the shape of Leonem and have been quenched in holy water are placed on each end.

 Effect: The banner has the following components – Haft, Iron Leonem, Banner, 5 Liturgy Effort.
 Once the banner is assembled and blessed, the Warrior Priest wielding the banner becomes Inspired at the beginning of each battle and may Exert to call “Spiritual Remove Fear” on all allies.